-A BTC-4300 is used to control a refrigerator at temperature below 0 °C. To avoid the set point adjustment beyond the interesting range, SP1L is set at - 10 °C and SP1H is set at 0 °C. The temperature is lower than the ambient, a cooling action is required.
+A BTC-8300 is used to control a refrigerator at temperature below 0 °C. To avoid the set point adjustment beyond the interesting range, SP1L is set at -10 °C and SP1H is set at 0 °C. The temperature is lower than the ambient, a cooling action is required.
 Hence select DIRT for OUT1.
 Since output 1 is used to drive a magnetic contactor, O1TY selects RELY.
-A small temperature oscillation is tolerable, hence use ON-OFF control to reduce the over-all cost.
-To achieve ON-OFF control, PB1 is set with zero and O1HY is set at 0.1 °C.
+A small temperature oscillation is tolerable, hence use ON-OFF control to reduce ON-OFF control Direct Control Action